 So, what do you do with pieces of metal, an old school bus, a plane, and vault doors?
 You start building the City Museum in St. Louis—a former international shoe warehouse that will take you ten floors up with plenty of experiences and excitement.
 Don’t miss the slides, MonstroCity, the Enchanted Caves, and Shoe Shafts.

 7. Cahokia Mounds

 About 15 minutes from St. Louis (in Illinois), you will find the entrance to the Cahokia Mounds.
 It’s not a destination that’s too well-known, unfortunately, but this area is a World Heritage Site and one of the most important remains of the only prehistoric civilization north of Mexico.
 Once a thriving community, the population reached 10,000 to 20,000 people from 1050 to 1200 A.D.

 Walking and hiking the mounds is a great, free family activity.
 Also, don’t forget to visit the Cahokia Mounds Museum to learn more about the historic civilization right in our own backyard.

 8. Soulard Farmers Market

 Just a few minutes from the city center of St. Louis is the Soulard Farmers Market—a stop to enjoy local produce.
 Some of our favorite stops were the Nimi’s Oven Donuts and Desserts, Soulard Bakery for some elephant ears, Frandeka Meats and Fish, and, of course, all of the fruit, vegetables, and flowers vendors.
 Expect deals, lots of people during the weekend and some street music entertainment.

 9. Gateway Arch Riverboat Cruises

 Step back in time and ride a 19th-century paddle-wheel boat.
-This can a great experience for kids and a nice way to get some great pictures of the city and of the Gateway Arch for the adults.
+It can be a great experience for kids and an excellent way to get some great pictures of the city and the Gateway Arch for adults.

 50 South Leonor K Sullivan Blvd.